Hüseyin Turgut: In Turkey

-Huseyn Turgut joined the Ottoman army in 1918 and took part in World War I as a member of the 5th battalion of the 4th corps, and later in the battles of the 11th battalion in Doğubayazıt.
+Hüseyin Turgut joined the Ottoman army in 1918 and took part in World War I as a member of the 5th battalion of the 4th corps, and later in the battles of the 11th battalion in Doğubayazıt.
 He was awarded the "Iron Crescent" medal for his outstanding service in the last months of the war in the eastern and southeastern fronts.

 After the Turkish War of Independence began, he participated in the operations to liberate Kars, Sarikamis, and Gumru with the rank of lieutenant on the eastern front.
 He was awarded the "Independence" medal by Atatürk.
 After the war ended, he remained in the army and took part in suppressing the Kurdish uprisings in the south-east of Turkey.

-Until 1930, Huseyn Turgut served in the Ankara Guard Regiment, and due to his distinguished service, he was appointed to the Turkish Air Force.
+Until 1930, Hüseyin Turgut served in the Ankara Guard Regiment, and due to his distinguished service, he was appointed to the Turkish Air Force.
 In 1932, he was sent to France to follow innovations and participate in training as he was one of the five successful pilots in the competition among pilots.
 He returned after achieving high results in the training in France.
-Huseyn Turgut, who spoke six languages, participated in training new pilots for the Turkish Air Force from 1934 to 1946.
+Hüseyin Turgut, who spoke six languages, participated in training new pilots for the Turkish Air Force from 1934 to 1946.
 He was known in the Turkish Air Force as "Uncle Junge."

 He suffered a severe accident in 1946.
 After the accident, he could no longer undergo training and worked in various other positions in the Turkish Air Force.
 He retired with the rank of major general in 1960 after 42 years of service.

-Huseyn Turgut died in November 1971 in Ankara and was buried in a special military ceremony at the Cebeci Military Cemetery in Ankara.
+Hüseyin Turgut died in November 1971 in Ankara and was buried in a special military ceremony at the Cebeci Military Cemetery in Ankara.